woodkrief/woodkrief/README.md

 # Hi, I'm Roman 👋
+Junior Data Analyst:
-Junior Data Analyst.
-At the moment I have a diploma of completion of a special course from Yandex.
+Currently, I hold a diploma from a specialized course offered by Yandex Practicum.
-9 educational projects were completed (based on real data).
-I continue to study and improve using open sources.
+During my studies, I successfully completed nine educational projects, all based on real-world data.
+Some of them are posted in the repository.
+My commitment to continuous learning and improvement is further supported by ongoing self-education using open-source materials

 <p align='center'>
    <a href="https://t.me/geheimnisvoller_wald">